wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/2-what-is-msix.md

 4. Detail the package information.
 The MSIX package tool will attempt to auto-fill information about the app based on the installer that is used to be transformed.
 You can customize the input with your own values as needed.

 5. Run installation.
 The tool starts to monitor the installation phase and capture all installation options.
 If the installer requires restart you can restart computer and continue the process of conversion.

 6. Manage first launch tasks.
 This page captures the first run experience launch by selecting **run.**

 7. Review the services report.
 This step is used for installers that register service on the computers.
 If there are services that are supported, they will be listed in the **Included** table, and services that are not supported will appear in **Excluded** table.

 8. Create package.
-This is the final phase of the process, where you provide a location where the MSIX package will be saved.
+This is the final phase of the process, where you provide a location to save the MSIX package.

 You can automate the process of repacking the applications with the command line interface.
 The following examples define how to use the MSIX Packaging Tool from the command line: